wufe/Polo/README.md

 ## Getting started

 - Download Polo from the release page

 - Create one or more configuration files for your application
+    There's a minimal example configuration file called [testserver.yml](./testserver.yml) which contains instructions to start a little demo project.

-- Start Polo
+- Start Polo from command line

 ***